There’s no doubt that sugar is really bad for our health in general.

 How are you supposed to give it up?

-So I’ve done some videos in the past on the harm that sugar can do to your body and the effect it has on cancer, but sometimes knowing this isn’t quite enough.
+So I’ve done some posts in the past on the harm that sugar can do to your body and the effect it has on diseases, but sometimes knowing this isn’t quite enough.

 Because of the effect that sugar has on your body’s metabolism, it can make it really hard to give this stuff up.